Worst counties for distracted driving in Texas

 - Watching a video

 - Adjusting the radio

 While talking on the phone hands-free or changing the radio station is not illegal, it still removes attention from the road and can cause a distraction to drivers.
-Texans surveyed, in partnership with AT&T’s It Can Wait campaign, which has brought awareness to the cause nationwide since 2010, named their top 5 distractions while driving as:
+Texans surveyed, as part of the AT&T’s It Can Wait campaign, named their top five distractions while driving as:

 - Snapping and viewing photos